The Great SEO Upskilling: The New GEO Specialists Driving AI Visibility

 What does an SEO specialist do in today’s search?

-Unlike traditional SEO roles, which are optimized for keywords and search engine rankings, a GEO specialist does much of the same work as the traditional search engine specialist — but with an added layer: optimizing how AI systems perceive and surface their brand.
+A GEO specialist does much of the same work as the traditional search engine specialist — but with an added layer: optimizing how AI systems perceive and surface their brand.

 1. They Monitor AI Visibility